 - Keep your reviewer if you plan on taking other AWS certifications in the future.
 It will be handy for sure.

-- And be sure to visit the Tutorials Dojo website to see the latest offerings for AWS reviewers, cheat sheets and other guides.
+- And be sure to visit the Tutorials Dojo website to see our latest AWS reviewers, cheat sheets and other guides.